Charaktane/Charaktane/README.md

 ## Welcome

 I'm a passionate developer with a strong focus on clean code, debugging, and building meaningful projects.
-I work best at night, fueled by coffee and curiosity.
+I work best at night, fueled by chocolate and curiosity.
 When I'm not coding, I'm exploring new technologies, solving problems, or immersed in games and technical challenges.

 ---

 ### 🌟 About Me

-- 👨‍💻 Night owl developer who enjoys working during quiet hours
 - 🔍 Dedicated to code analysis, optimization, and clean architecture
 - ⚙️ Curious by nature — always exploring new tools and methods
-- ☕ Productivity fuel: coffee, chocolate, and continuous learning
+- ☕ Productivity fuel: chocolate, and continuous learning
 - 🎮 Gamer at heart with a love for breaking and fixing things

 ---